Abbreviations : Report Help

 Akin to members of the family Avsunviroidae, certain small circular single-stranded satellite RNAs associated with viruses of the genera Sobemovirus and Polerovirus contain hammerhead ribozymes in strands of both (+) and (-) polarity.
 However, while viroids replicate autonomously in the host cell, satellite RNAs depend on a co-infecting helper virus (Navarro et al., 2017).

-Novel viroid-like RNAs, with hammerhead ribozymes in both polarity strands and adopting branched conformations resembling members of family Avsunviroidae (genus Pelamoviroid), have been reported recently from grapevine (Wu et al., 2012) and apple (Zhang et al., 2014).
-Whether they are actually viroids remains to be confirmed by proving their independent replication and movement.
+A viroid-like RNAs, with hammerhead ribozymes in both polarity strands and adopting branched conformations resembling members of family Avsunviroidae (genus Pelamoviroid), has been reported from grapevine (Wu et al., 2012).
+Whether it is actually a viroid remains to be confirmed by obtaining data on its independent replication and movement.

 Viroid-like RNA name